grafana/agent/docs/flow/tutorials/collecting-prometheus-metrics.md

 ## Running without Docker

 To try out the Grafana Agent without using Docker:
-1. Download the Grafana Agent
+1. Download the Grafana Agent.
-1. Set the environment variable `EXPERIMENTAL_ENABLE_FLOW=true`
+1. Set the environment variable `EXPERIMENTAL_ENABLE_FLOW=true`.
 1. Run the agent with `agent run <path_to_flow_config>`.